agence-adeliom/sylius-easy-crud-plugin/README.md

 We have used this bundle in production on several projects and decided to share it with the community.

-It does not fully comply with Sylius guidelines, so please use this plugin with caution.
+It does not fully comply (yet) with last Sylius guidelines, so please use this plugin with caution.

 ### A duo: Easy CRUD + Happy CMS